dpant/machine_leanring_in_gcp/Course1_end_to_end_ml/README.md

 Who does the preprocessing, encoding (embedding) scaling during prediction phase?
 Avoid Training servering skew.
 Use Cloud ML engine. tf.transform for precessoing/encoding, scaling.

-Cloud data flow (preprocessing) and Cloud ML engine are both serverless technology.
+Cloud data flow (for preprocessing) and Cloud ML engine are both serverless techonology which scales for very large datasets!

+**Explore the data:**
+Gives you sense of data, what it looks like, what is its distrubiton, missing values etc. Develop the understanding of data.
+During production you have to deal with data as it comes.

+Most model are operated in structured data, ie MLP (~60%).LSTM (~30).CNN (~5%)

 High level flow::
 ------------------